Carlo Basile

 Carlo P. Basile (born June 29, 1971 in East Boston) is an American politician.
 Basile is currently a Consultant at the Boston-based law firm Smith, Costello, and Crawford.

 Career

 A native of East Boston, Basile graduated from Savio Preparatory High School and then moved on to Suffolk University, where he earned a Bachelor of Science in Criminal Justice.
 He served in the Massachusetts House of Representatives from 2007-2015.
 In 2015, Basile was named Deputy Chief of Staff for the administration of Massachusetts Governor Charlie Baker.

+Basile was described in 2013 by Andrew Ryan of The Boston Globe as, "an East Boston powerbroker with a potent political organization".